 Don’t use Gmail, Hotmail, or any of the other “free” email services.
 You can host your own email server if you really know what you are doing, or you can pay for a hosted email service with a hosting company.
 Some DNS registrars will give you free email addresses if you buy hosting from them.
 Hosting your own email server is the most private option, since only you will have access to your email server.

 However, it must be stated that email is not secure, nor is it private.
 It is not encrypted, and it is not authenticated, unless you set up email encryption and authentication as described previously, and even then, that only works for other people who also have email authentication and encryption set up.

 Your phone calls are also not private.
-There are, however, apps that will allow you to make private telephone calls, such as Tox (which is still in beta).
+There are, however, apps that will allow you to make private telephone calls, such as Whatsapp, which also offers end-to-end encrypted text messaging.
 Again, the best option for privacy is going to be to host your own phone server, and you’ll want to make sure it’s configured properly.

 I hope this has been helpful.
 I’ll update this post if I think of anything else.

 Wednesday, February 4, 2015

 I have released version 0.3 of Airodump CSV tools.

 - Now logs the time and power when each AP/Station's power was at maximum.

 - Added new feature to read GPS coordinates from external file (created with optional Android app).